Peace

-The wildest and bloodiest is over, and all is peace,
+The wildest and bloodiest is over—

 The far-stretching circuits and vistas again to peace restored.